0x3F3F/0x3F3F.github.io/_posts/2020-01-02-2019_Portfolio-Review.md

 significantly less volatility.

 During the year I sold out of one of the funds, the **Ruffer Investment Company**, as its performance was poor during a period of market volatility.
-The fund is no longer managed by Jonathan Ruffer and now has 3 managers, which is 2 too many.
-As well as being expensive in TER terms, it also had multiple holding of other Ruffer funds which I suspect layered another level of **hidden fees**.
+Not doing it's job.
+The fund is no longer managed by Jonathan Ruffer and now has 3 managers.
+2 too many.
+As well as being expensive in TER terms, it also had multiple holdings of other Ruffer funds whose function,  I suspect, was to layer another level of **hidden fees**.
 Why pay for a Ruffer gold fund, when they could just buy gold?

 ## Growth Portfolio